danilobml/bookatour-api/README.md

-#BookaTour - REST API for booking and managing tours.
+# BookaTour - REST API for booking and managing tours.

-##Tooling
+## Tooling:
 Written in GO, using the Gin Framework